louis-young/github-dashboard/README.md

 A dashboard application to visualise a GitHub user's latest activity with a clean interface with different information displayed in text, lists and different types of charts.

+Built with React, Chart,js and the GitHub API.

 ## Motivation

 This was a learning project to strengthen my understanding of making multiple network requests in parallel and then formatting and manipulating data.